Easy Weekend Projects to Increase the Value of Your Home

 Paint a Room

 Choose a paint color and give a room a fresh look.
-If you have a few days off strung together, painting is a quick project to complete, so you can get things back in order ASAP.
+If you have a long weekend, painting is a quick project to complete so you can get things back in order ASAP.

 Resurface the Garage Floor

 Cleaning and resurfacing the floor usually takes one day.
 (On the other hand, clearing out your garage so you can work may take weeks).

 As a first-timer, you might achieve a perfectly smooth, flat finish.
 Or you might end up with a few rough spots and small ridges.
 Even if your work is far from flawless, you’ll still make a bad floor look better.
 And remember this: If you make some major mistakes, you can add a second coat — this time with the benefit of experience.

 Tiling a backsplash above the counter is one of the easiest ways to upgrade an old, tired kitchen on a tight budget.
 You can choose from the vast array of handsome ceramic tiles available, including easy-to-install square ones or more difficult mosaic tiles.

 Refinish Hardwood Floors

 Sanding hardwood floors might seem like a pros-only project.
 It’s a big job that creates big disruptions in your household.
 And then there’s that big, scary sanding machine.
 But it’s really not that difficult.